-Remember these are people that wanted to have some kind of relationships with your business.
-So as a way of saying thank you, offer reward programmes such as money-off deals, coupons, vouchers and many others.
+Remember these are people that wanted to have some kind of relationship with your business.
+So as a way of saying thank you, offer reward programs such as money-off deals, coupons, vouchers, and many others.

 Any of these offers can be embedded in your business newsletter campaigns as a form of action, and when people click on it, they will be taking to the offer page(s) on your business website.

 Letting your favourite customers in on the news before the rest of the world makes them feel important and it can also do the trick!

 #6].
 Share success stories, and show off awards

 Sharing success stories can also help your business newsletter marketing campaigns successful as everyone likes to be associated with successful brands.
 Your business shouldn’t be left out too no matter how small it might be.